Because burritos make the ultimate ride fuel

 If you’re after the best views in Taos, the climb up to Frazer Mountain in the Northside Trail Center at Taos Ski Valley is the way to go.
 But first, on your drive up to TSV, stop in the small town of Arroyo Seco for breakfast burritos from Abe’s Cantina.
 Don’t be deterred by the cantina’s nondescript look—invite yourself in and order the sausage and green chile breakfast burrito.
 You won’t be disappointed, especially if you supplement your breakfast burrito with a cappuccino from next-door Taos Cow.

 Park in the Taos Ski Valley and ride up the road to the trailhead kiosk.
 Permits for Northside are $10 to support trail work and maintenance.
 You can also pick up a trail map at the kiosk.
-For the most scenic and “easiest” route to the summit, follow this loop.
 Experience beautiful benched singletrack, wildflowers, and green meadows.
-Keep in mind, "easiest" doesn't mean easy, especially when you're climbing 3,000 feet in less than five miles.
+Keep in mind, “easiest” doesn’t mean easy, especially when you’re climbing 3,000 feet in less than five miles.
 But it is rewarding, and when you see what feels like the entirety of Northern New Mexico spread out beneath your feet, you will forget any amount of pain incurred to get there.
 And besides, you can always grab another Abe’s burrito on your way back down.

 On your way up, keep an eye out for the abandoned steam engine tucked into a ravine on the appropriately named Steam Engine Trail, and on Malachite Trail, keep your eyes to the ground to see the sparkly rocks that gave the trail its name.
 When you hit Frazer Mountain Road, turn left and grind up the fire road for the final 100 meters of elevation gain to the top of Frazer Mountain.
 Of course, you could follow this route back and around and skip this final punishment, but where’s the fun in that?